fortran-lang/stdlib/README.md

 )
 ```

-to make the installed stdlib project discoverable add the stdlib directory to the ``CMAKE_PREFIX_PATH``.
+To make the installed stdlib project discoverable add the stdlib directory to the ``CMAKE_PREFIX_PATH``.
 The usual install localtion of the package files is ``$PREFIX/lib/cmake/fortran_stdlib``.

 For non-CMake build systems (like make) you can use the exported pkg-config file by setting ``PKG_CONFIG_PATH`` to include the directory containing the exported pc-file.